timthedev07/infra-proposal/referral.md

 A business invites users via a referral link.

-The business receives a reward when the invited user:
+The business receives a reward when all of the conditions are met:

-1. Registers using the referral link.
+1. Registers using the referral link provided by the business.
-2. Uses services from **multiple businesses**.
+2. The user has to have at least some number (some hard coded number in the source code but placed in a place easy to find and change)  of complete (finished) booking services before the inviting business receives reward.
-3. Performs these actions **several times** (activity threshold).
+3. The services that the user books that count towards this can be of any business but the inviting business.

 ## 2. User → User